brianthuynh/portfolio/README.md

 # portfolio
- Lab 1 for DSC106 @ UCSD
+Labs for DSC106 @ UCSD